Isaac H. Carmin: Biography

 Carman was born on 17 November 1841 in Monmouth County, New Jersey.
 He joined the 48th Ohio Infantry in September 1861.
 He was promoted to corporal on 1 May 1863 and by 22 May he performed the act of gallantry that earned him the Medal of Honor.
 On that day his company was part of a general assault on a fort during the second major assault in the Battle of Vicksburg.
 Carman was serving as color guard and, though severely wounded in the leg by a bayonet, prevented the capture of the colors by the Confederate forces.

 Carman was involved in other battles including at "Shiloh, Holly Springs, Corinth, Chickasaw Bluffs, Post [of] Arkansas, Port Gibson [and] Champion Hills".
 He also served a period of detached service aboard the Gunboat Chillicothe between 23 January 1863 and 18 April 1863.
-He was captured at the Battle of Mansfield, and was a prisoner of war from 8 April 1864 until his exchange on 3 November 1864.
+He was captured at the Battle of Mansfield, and was a prisoner of War at Camp Ford in Tyler, Texas from 8 April 1864 until his exchange on 3 November 1864.
 He mustered out of service on 1 December 1864.

 Carman died on 3 June 1919.